Area of a Circle

 The amount of space enclosed inside a circle, calculated as \pi times the square of the radius.

-What do students usually get wrong about Area of a Circle?
+When do you use Area of a Circle?

 How Area of a Circle Connects to Other Ideas